icglue/stimc/README.md

 the preprocessor define `STIMCXX_EXPORT (<module-name>)` (without semicolon) should be put at some place in the code.

-This will provide the system tasks for all modules on loading the vpi library.
+This will provide the system tasks for the given module on loading the VPI library.

 #### Functionality
 To interact with simulation, parameters can be read, ports can be read and assigned.